-Tudor Carsten has a diverse civil litigation practice, with a focus on investigations and fraud recovery, defamation and cyberlaw.
+Tudor Carsten has a diverse civil litigation practice, with a focus on investigations, fraud recovery, interlocutory remedies and defamation.

-Tudor's fraud-related and investigations experience includes representing a national communications company on a range of matters involving corporate and employee fraud, advising a national pension fund on how to conduct an internal investigation of employees and suppliers, and acting for a consortium of European-based credit card issuers in bringing court proceedings in Canada to secure and ultimately recover the proceeds of significant credit card fraud.
+Tudor's extensive fraud-recovery and investigations practice includes representing a national corporation on claims arising from employee fraud, advising a pension fund on how to conduct an internal investigation of employees and suppliers, and acting for a consortium of European-based credit card issuers in bringing court proceedings in Canada to secure and ultimately recover the proceeds of significant credit card fraud.

-Tudor also represents numerous clients in a wide range of civil suits, including shareholder disputes, employment-related litigation, defamation and all manner of contractual disputes.
-He has also represented clients charged with various regulatory and quasi-criminal offences.
+More broadly, Tudor represents clients on a range of civil matters, including shareholder disputes, employment-related litigation, defamation and all manner of contractual disputes.
+He has also defended clients charged with regulatory and quasi-criminal offences.

 Tudor was the Chair of the 2013 Insight Internal Investigations Forum, and a guest lecturer in 2011, 2012 and 2013 at Osgoode Law School on the topic of shareholder remedies.